infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 ## VIEWs

-Database `VIEW` is a pretty useful SQL mechanism.
+A database `VIEW` is a pretty useful SQL mechanism.
 You can use it for:
-  * hiding complexity of queries
+  * hiding the complexity of queries
   * reducing complexity by naming a part of the complex query
-  * exposing data subset to the outer world
+  * exposing a data subset to the outer world

-Plain `VIEW` contains only a definition - that means the query would be executed each time you fetch data from the view.
+A plain `VIEW` contains only a definition - that means the query will be executed each time you fetch data from the view.

-The results can be "cached" by using `MATERIALIZED VIEW`.
-Basically, `MATERIALIZED VIEW` acts as a read-only plain table.
-To update data in materialized views, use `REFRESH` statement.
+The results can be "cached" by using a `MATERIALIZED VIEW`.
+Basically, a `MATERIALIZED VIEW` acts as a read-only plain table.
+To update data in materialized views, use the `REFRESH` statement.

 `REFRESH` completely replaces the content of a materialized view.
-That means the table is locked when the refresh process is running.
+During the refresh process, the view is locked.
 To refresh a materialized view without locking, use `REFRESH MATERIALIZED VIEW CONCURRENTLY`.

 > You can add indexes to materialized views!